-Guests have two options for dinner; our twelve course menu for $140 per person, or our more immersive eighteen course menu at the Chef's Counter for $250 per person.
+Guests have three options for dinner; our twelve course menu for $140 per person (1 to 4 guests), our twelve course menu served at a private table in our garden $250 per person (5 to 8 guests), or our more immersive eighteen course menu at the Chef's Counter for $250 per person (1 to 4 guests).

-On Sundays we celebrate with Valencian paella served as part of a five course meal at $60 per person.
+On Sundays we celebrate with Valencian paella served as part of a five course meal at $60 per person in our dining room or $80 per person at our Chef's Counter.
+Our private garden table can be booked for parties of five to eight guests at $100 per person.
 Please note that one type of paella will be offered each Sunday.
 The paella cannot be modified to accommodate dietary restrictions, however the other courses can.

 Beverage pairings are available for all menu options.

 We serve dinner Thursday through Saturday.
 We offer a seasonal twelve or 18 course tasting menu with optional beverage pairings by reservation only.
-Dinner reservations are available Thursday through Saturday starting at 5:30PM.
-We serve a five-dish pre-set paella lunch every Sunday with our first reservation time 11:00AM and last seating at 2:00PM, reservations recommended.
+Dinner reservations are available Thursday through Saturday starting at 6:00PM.
+We serve a five-dish pre-set paella lunch every Sunday with our first reservation time 11:00AM and last seating at 2:15PM, by reservation only.